HackTestes/NVML-GPU-Control/README_PYPI.md

     --verbose OR -V
           When there are no settings changes, leg messages are omitted by default.
 This option enables them back (good for debugging)

-    --close-on-error OR -coe
+    --retry OR -rt
-          The program closes when it encounters an error.
-Useful when you want the service manager to restart the process instead of letting the program recover
+          By default the program closes when it encounters an error, but this lets the program try to recover.
+It could be useful to let the service manaer restart the process

 ```